mingdom/omninmo/docs/devplan/2025-04-02-yfinance-implementation-phase3-update.md

 1. Both data fetchers implement the common interface
 2. The factory function correctly creates the appropriate data fetcher
-3. The utils module uses the factory to create the data fetcher
+3. The utils module uses the factory to create the data fetcher based on config.yaml
+4. YFinance is used as the default data source
-4. Beta calculations produce consistent results with both data sources
+5. Beta calculations use the 6-month period and produce consistent results
-5. The configuration options work correctly
+6. The configuration options in config.yaml work correctly
+7. All tests pass with the new implementation

 ## Conclusion

 This updated plan for Phase 3 addresses the key findings from Phase 2, ensuring consistent behavior regardless of the data source.
 By implementing a common interface, a factory function, and using a 6-month period for beta calculations, we can provide a seamless experience for users regardless of which data source they choose to use.

 The decision to use a 6-month period for beta calculations is based on our analysis showing that market sentiment and cycles change over time, making recent data more relevant for assessing a stock's current relationship with the market.
 This approach provides more accurate and actionable beta values, especially for volatile stocks.

+With the creation of config.yaml and setting yfinance as the default data source, we're making a significant improvement to the application.
+YFinance offers several advantages over the FMP API, including:

+1. No API key required, making it easier for new users to get started
+2. More reliable data availability
+3. Additional data like dividends and stock splits

+While maintaining the option to use FMP API through configuration, making yfinance the default ensures that users get the best experience out of the box.